What is svetlin oil?

 - Rare - allergic reactions

-How to choose quality evening primrose oil
+How to choose quality svetlin oil

-When choosing evening primrose oil, pay attention to:
+When choosing luminescent oil, pay attention to:

 - Cold pressed and unrefined oil